reiddfarmer/clustertracker_va/README.md

-# introduction-website
+# Calfornia Big Tree Cluster-Tracker
-Code to generate a webpage displaying introductions inferred via [matUtils introduce](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#introduce).
-Contains additional scripts and files required to generate a map for each state of the United States.
-To construct a site for a different region, additional files and preprocessing is required.
+Code to generate a webpage displaying SARS-CoV-2 clusters and introductions inferred via [matUtils introduce](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#introduce).
+Data for counties in the state of California and and for U.S. states are displayed on a map and in a table, with links to view and explore the data in Taxonium and the California Big Tree Investigator.
+This version is a customizaton for use with data produced from the Calfornia Big Tree.
+Original project by Jakob McBroome can be found at https://github.com/jmcbroome/introduction-website(https://github.com/jmcbroome/introduction-website).

+Several python scripts and a number of data files are required to preprocess the data (described below).

 ## Quickstart: Display the United States

 This site uses python to perform backend setup and vanilla javascript for website rendering.
 You will need to have the [UShER software suite](https://usher-wiki.readthedocs.io/en/latest/Installation.html) installed and available on your path.
+This site was built with UShER version 0.5.0; earlier versions of UShER may not function correctly.
 Some versions of python may be missing the dateutil standard package as well, which is a required dependency; it can be installed via conda.

-Clone this repository into your workspace of choice, then obtain the [latest public data from the MAT repository](http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/)- specifically, "public-latest.all.masked.pb" and "public-latest.metadata.tsv.gz".
-Unzip the metadata file with your preferred tool.
-Additionally download the [gtf](https://usher-wiki.readthedocs.io/en/latest/_downloads/2052d9a7147253e32a3420939550ac63/ncbiGenes.gtf) and [reference](https://raw.githubusercontent.com/yatisht/usher/5e83b71829dbe54a37af845fd23d473a8f67b839/test/NC_045512v2.fa) files to produce a taxodium view.
+Input data files:
+-CA Big Tree MAT protobuf file (comppatible with [UShER](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#the-mutation-annotated-tree-mat-protocol-buffer-pb))
+-Metadata file #1 describing public and GISAID data, in TSV format.
+The first line of the file should be a header with the following columns: strain, genbank_accession,date, country, host, completeness, length, Nextstrain_clade, pangolin_lineage, Nextstrain_clade_usher, pango_lineage_usher
+-Metadata file #2 describing Calfornia county data, in TSV format.
+The first line of the file should be a header with the following columns: usherID,name, pango_lineage, nextclade_clade, gisaid_accession, county, collection_date, paui, sequencing_lab
+-Gene annotation GTF file (e.g., ncbiGenes.gtf, can be downloaded [here](https://usher-wiki.readthedocs.io/en/latest/_downloads/2052d9a7147253e32a3420939550ac63/ncbiGenes.gtf))
+-FASTA reference sequence file (e.g., NC_045512v2.fa, can be downloaded [here](https://raw.githubusercontent.com/yatisht/usher/5e83b71829dbe54a37af845fd23d473a8f67b839/test/NC_045512v2.fa) to produce a Taxonium view

+1. Clone this repository into your workspace of choice.
+2. Acquire the input data files and store in a diretory that can be accesed from your workspace.
-Navigate to the "data" directory and run "prepare_us_states.py" with the files obtained above, ala the below.
+3. Navigate to the "data" directory of the cloned repo, and run "prepare_county_data.py" with the files obtained above, ala the below.

 ```
 cd data
-python3 prepare_us_states.py -i path/to/public-latest.all.masked.pb -m path/to/public-latest.metadata.tsv -H web/accessible/link/to/index/directory -f path/to/NC_045512v2.fa -a path/to/ncbiGenes.gtf -l state_lexicon.txt
+python3 prepare_county_data.py -i path/to/CA/Big/Tree/protobuf.pb -m path/to/metadata-file-1.tsv,path/to/metadata-file-2.tsv -H web/accessible/link/to/index/directory -f path/to/NC_045512v2.fa -a path/to/ncbiGenes.gtf -j us-states_ca-counties.geo.json -l state_and_county_lexicon.txt
 gzip cview.pb
 ```